Equity in Performance Management

 2) Poor talent decisions

-With poor assessment of employee’s performance, making the right talent decisions and/or promotions becomes increasingly difficult.
+With poor assessment of an employee’s performance, making the right talent decisions and/or promotions becomes increasingly difficult.
 Moreover, poor human capital management can keep companies from reaching key financial targets.

 3) Employee engagement and morale will drop